s51ds/qthdist/README.md

-## QTH project provides functionality for distance and azimuth calculation between two positions on the Earth.
+## qthdist project provides functionality for distance and azimuth calculation between two positions on the Earth.

 ### Positions can be provided in two froms: